 Assess and grade student work and progress without interference, outside influence, or retaliation

 Assess, revise, update, and experiment with their current practices and pedagogy to foster innovative approaches to student success, without interference, outside influence, or retaliation

+Engage in discourse as a private citizen without fear of institutional discipline, so long as it is clear the faculty is not acting or speaking for the College as a whole

 The faculty of SCCD agree to and affirm this statement on the principles of academic freedom.
 The faculty of the SCCD direct further attention to Administrative Procedure (AP) and Board Policy (BP) 4030 (“Academic Freedom”) for considerations not covered within this statement.
 So long as a faculty member is following the law, the Course Outline of Record for their assigned course, their respective employment contracts, and the BPs and APs of the SCCD, a faculty member of this District is afforded full academic freedom described herein.
-Finally, faculty of SCCD acknowledge the differences between the Constitutional Freedom of Speech, and academic freedom, and urge colleagues to explore the differences through research and collegial discussion.